hazzuk/compose-backupdate/README.md

 - Can also create ad-hoc backups alongside container ⬆️updates
 - Not trying to replace existing cloud backup tools (like rclone)

-See the official Docker documentation for more details on [Back up, restore, or migrate data volumes](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes).

 <br>

 ## Core Functionality